-Personal Use of Electronic Media
+Personal Use of Electronic Communications Policy CQ, DH

-Electronic media includes all forms of social media, such as text messaging, instant messaging, electronic mail (e-mail), Web logs (blogs), electronic forums (chat rooms), video-sharing Web sites (e.g., YouTube), editorial comments posted on the Internet, and social network sites (e.g., Facebook, MySpace, Twitter, LinkedIn).
-Electronic media also includes all forms of telecommunication such as landlines, cell phones, and Web-based applications.
+Electronic communications includes all forms of social media, such as text messaging, instant messaging, electronic mail (e- mail), Web logs (blogs), electronic forums (chat rooms), video- sharing web sites (e.g., YouTube), editorial comments posted on the Internet, and social network sites (e.g., Facebook, Instagram, Twitter, LinkedIn).
+Electronic communications also includes all forms of telecommunication such as landlines, cell phones, and web-based applications.
 As role models for the district's students, employees are responsible for their public conduct even when they are not acting as district employees.
-Employees will be held to the same professional standards in their public use of electronic media as they are for any other public conduct.
-If an employee's use of electronic media interferes with the employee's ability to effectively perform his or her job duties, the employee is subject to disciplinary action, up to and including termination of employment.
-If an employee wishes to use a social network site or similar media for personal purposes, the employee is responsible for the content on the employee's page, including content added by the employee's friends, or members of the public who can access the employee's page, and for Web links on the employee's page.
+Employees will be held to the same professional standards in their public use of electronic communications as they are for any other public conduct.
+If an employee's use of electronic communications interferes with the employee's ability to effectively perform his or her job duties, the employee is subject to disciplinary action, up to and including termination of employment.
+If an employee wishes to use a social network site or similar media for personal purposes, the employee is responsible for the content on the employee's page, including content added by the employee, the employee's friends, or members of the public who can access the employee's page, and for Weblinks on the employee's page.
 The employee is also responsible for maintaining privacy settings appropriate to the content.